mNdrew/mNdrew-Blog/content/index.md

 # 🌱 Why Change?
 The previous version of my [Blog](https://mndrewdevlog.web.app/blog/) does not really allow me to write using Obsidian (my main note taking application).
-This increases the friction to write and update posts.
+This increases the friction to write and update posts hence the [[Transition to Quartz|transition to Quartz]].

+Quartz allows me to utilize Obsidian in such a way that once the setup is complete.
+I just need to write, review, and publish my notes as posts.
+Albeit with the caveat that I need access to my Computer (at least for now 😉).